 Key takeaways:

-Asthma affects many children in the U.S. Common signs of asthma in kids include fast breathing, cough, and wheezing (a whistling sound when a child exhales).
+Common signs of asthma in kids include fast breathing, coughing, and wheezing (a whistling sound when a child exhales).

 Signs of asthma in toddlers can be harder to spot.
 A nighttime cough or frequent daytime cough can be signs of developing asthma.

-Childhood asthma symptoms can be treated with quick-acting medicines, like albuterol, and long-term controller medicines, such as inhaled steroids.
+Childhood asthma symptoms can be treated with quick-acting medicines, like albuterol, and long-term controller medicines, like inhaled steroids.

 It can be difficult to tell if your child has asthma.
-Common things like colds, allergies, and bronchitis can cause symptoms that are nearly identical to the symptoms of childhood asthma.
+Common things like colds, allergies, and bronchiolitis can cause symptoms similar to childhood asthma.
 If you’re wondering whether your child’s cough is a sign of developing asthma, keep reading.
 We’ll talk about how, when, and why children develop asthma, and what to do if you think your child has asthma symptoms.

 Cough during sleep